fuhrmanator/course-activity-planner/README.md

 ### General principle

-Quizzes (more to come) can be planned relative to Seminars and Practicas.
+Quizzes (more to come) can be planned relative to Seminars and Practica.
 Each activity adapts it's start and end dates with the calendar of specific dates.

 `<activity to plan> <start at activity> <end at activity>`

-Ex: `Quiz 1 is opened on Seminar 1 and closed right before Practica 2` would be possible with this line: `Q1 S1 P2`
+Ex: `Quiz 1 is opened on Seminar 1 and closed right before Practicum 2` would be possible with this line: `Q1 S1 P2`

 * `Q1` stands for Quiz 1
 * `S1` stands for Seminar 1
-* `P2` stands for Practica 2
+* `P2` stands for Practicum 2

 ### Start/End of activities

 Adding `F` to an activity will read the finishing time of the activity.
 Adding nothing or `S` will read the start time.

-Ex: `Quiz 1 is opened right after Seminar 1 and closed right after Practica 1` would be `Q1 S1F P1F`
+Ex: `Quiz 1 is opened right after Seminar 1 and closed right after Practicum 1` would be `Q1 S1F P1F`

 ### Relative date or time modifiers